-Don't be afraid of making mistakes.
-They will happen.
-And don't be afraid of having to rework a previous improvement effort when new knowledge becomes available, or when one effort is influenced by another effort, for that happens too.
-Example: When a process is redesigned because of a product change, or when a product is redesigned because of a process improvement.
+Figure 4, Improvement Triad pens too.
+Example: when a process is redesigned because of a product change, or when a product is redesigned because of a process improvement.
 Keep the aim of the organization in view.
 Realize every improvement is another step in that direction.
 Many people are concerned about how improvement projects are funded.
 The first few pilot projects may require new funding, however the amount in normally small and the risks low.
 As projects evolve and grow, some of the money saved from previous process improvement projects can be used to pay for efforts in areas where results take a while to become visible.

-In one state government, the governor set up an agreement with various state agencies in which half of the money each agency saved through improvement projects remained in the control of the local agency.
+In one state government, the Governor set up an agreement with various state agencies, where half of the money each agency saved through improvement projects remained in the control of the local agency.
 However, after three years, the annual savings were absorbed into the agencies baseline budget.
 The caveat was that the money could only be spent on new improvement projects or for betterment of the local constituents.
 All the state agencies agreed to spend their savings on computers for the local school systems.
-After a couple of years, every school in the state had computers and internet access, even a two-room school in a very remote part of the state.
+After a couple of years, every school in the state had computers and internet access.
+Even a two-room school in a very remote part of the state.
 This agreement gave people a voice in how they would change their work environment and how the gains would be shared.
 Improving the local schools also gave the people something tangible to work towards that had special meaning to them.
 Imagine what a similar agreement would look like in your organization.